-The development will be phased.
-An industrial and office building currently exists.
-During phase 1 of the construction, the applicant proposes to develop the multifamily residential portion of the site.
-Retail uses may be developed in the future with the redevelopment of the I-1-zoned properties west of the subject site.
-Each phase is designed as a self-sufficient entity, while allowing for integration of subsequent phases.
+The development will not be phased.
+[An industrial and office building currently exists.
+During phase I of the construction, the applicant proposes to develop the multifamily residential portion of the site.
+Retail uses may be developed in the future with the redevelopment of the 1-1-zoned properties west of the subject site.
+Each phase is designed as a self-sufficient entity, while allowing for integration of subsequent phases.]